Cinderfox/Hotel-Management-System/README.md

 - This program demonstrates basic hotel management functions and is intended for educational purposes.
 - Keep the password "S3V3NS3AS" handy to access the admin options.

-## Contributor

-This hotel management system was developed by [Your Name].

-For questions or feedback, please contact [your.email@example.com].